 Young women, we encourage you to prepare to serve a mission, should the Lord direct you to serve a mission.
 Preparing to serve will bless your life regardless of the direction the Lord provides for you.

+This page is designed to help you prepare for your young missionary service.
 The following links are provided as shortcuts to the relevant sections of this webpage.

 Appendix A: For Parents--Preparing Your Children for a Lifetime on God's Covenant Path, found in the back of the Come, Follow Me manual